-Ask students to close their eyes for a few seconds.
+Ask students to close their eyes.
 Say, “Imagine yourself 15 years from now.
 What are you doing with your life?
-Remember the lesson about identifying goals from earlier in this course.
+Think about some of the goals you have set for yourself.
 Have you achieved those goals?
 How are you making a living?”

 Ask students to open their eyes.
-Allow them about five minutes to write in their journals or on notebook paper what they were thinking as you spoke.
-Ask them to include new ideas about the careers they hope to have in the future.
+Allow them a few minutes to write about what they were thinking as you spoke.
+Ask them to include details of their career goals.

 2. Students share their career goals.

-When students have finished writing, ask volunteers to share what they wrote in their journals.
-As students share their goals, write their responses on the board.
+When students have finished writing, ask volunteers to share what they wrote.
+As students share their future goals, write their responses on the board.

-Explain to students that no matter what their goals are, they will need to work to achieve them.
+Explain to students that no matter what their goals are, they will need a plan to achieve them.

 3. Students distinguish between jobs and careers.

 Explain to students that the writing they just did was about their career goals.
 Ask students if they know the difference between the words “job” and “career.”
 If necessary, have two volunteers look up the words in a dictionary and read the definitions out loud.
 Lead students to the understanding that “job” refers to working and getting paid.
 Explain that jobs are often short term.
 Tell students that “career” indicates something long term that people plan for and strive to advance in.

 Explain that people change jobs often, especially when they are young.
 Tell students that it is also becoming more common for people to change their career paths.
 (Provide an example of this, preferably one from personal experience or knowledge.)
 Share with students how statistics indicate that they are likely to change careers several times during their lives and that they will have many jobs in each career.
 Point out that this makes mastering the skills of looking for a job important.